-The curriculum focuses on providing comprehensive preparation for a career in the education profession.
-Theoretical knowledge is integrated with classroom experience and fieldwork, for a learning experience that’s strongly tied to teaching in the real world.
-Faculty stay up-to-date with standards for best practice, helping teachers-in-training develop into educational leaders who can make a positive impact on their communities through their work in the 21st century classroom.
+Theoretical knowledge is integrated with classroom experience and fieldwork for a learning experience that is strongly tied to teaching in the real world.
+Faculty stay up-to-date with standards for best practice helping teachers-in-training develop into educational leaders who can make a positive impact on their communities through their work in the 21st-century classroom.

 The MC Experience